Cal Fire offering grant funding for fire prevention, forest health projects

 The California Department of Forestry and Fire Protection (Cal Fire) announced last week that they have made up to $240 million in grant funding available for Fire Prevention and Forest Health projects.

-According to a release issued by the agency, Cal Fire is soliciting applications for projects that prevent catastrophic wildfires, protect communities and restore health, and provide for functioning ecosystems while also sequestering carbon and reducing greenhouse gas emissions.
+According to a release issued by the agency, Cal Fire is soliciting applications for projects that prevent catastrophic wildfires, protect communities and restore health, functioning ecosystems while also sequestering carbon and reducing greenhouse gas emissions.

 Cal Fire seeks to award up to $120 million to each of the two programs, which include the Fire Prevention Grants Program and the Forest Health Grant Program.